MIC-DKFZ/napari-sam/README.md

   include a column with the heading "Image" containing the image name without the file extension (e.g. _cells3d_ NOT _cells3d.png_)
-* `Filepath for collated output metric files`: If you want all metrics from all images you ever annotate to be saved to the same xlsx file then enter the folder that you want to contain the xlsx file here.
+* `Filepath for collated output metric files`: If you want all metrics from all images you ever annotate to be saved to the same excel (.xlsx) file then enter the folder that you want to contain the xlsx file here.
 * `Label(s) to record other label areas as a percentage of`: Optional label name